-COMMERCIAL: Evaporator Motor Controls
+COMMERCIAL: Evaporator Motor Controls Return to TOC UPDATE STATUS

 Introduced in Fall 2020 for PY20 TRM v2.0.

 By installing evaporator fan motor controls on existing evaporator fans, the continuous full speed operation of cooler and freezer evaporator fans can be avoided.
 This measure assumes the motor controls will cycle the evaporator fans on and off to meet the current need of the refrigeration system, thus conserving energy.